bombillazo/custom-bash-script/README.md

 #### Commands - Bastion

-The general command flow work by first pushing your public key to the bastion, then using the connect commands within a 60 second time frame to establish a connection.
-You can also print out the current environemnt and switch between environments (mine are setup as development and production).
+The general command flow work by first pushing your public key to the bastion, then using the connect commands within a 60-second time frame to establish a connection.
+You can also print out the current environment and switch between environments (mine are setup as development and production).

 Command | Definition
 --- | ---
-bee | Print our current bastion environment bce | Chance bastion environment (currently hardcoded between development and production) bkp | Push public key to bastion ssh-a | Establish ssh tunnel to pass requests to RDS Aurora (port 3306) ssh-r | Establish ssh tunnel to pass requests to Redshift (port 5439)
+bee | Print our current bastion environment bce | Chance bastion environment (currently hardcoded between development and production) bkp | Push public key to the bastion ssh-a | Establish ssh tunnel to pass requests to RDS Aurora (port 3306) ssh-r | Establish an ssh tunnel to pass requests to Redshift (port 5439)

 ### DOCKER